catalyzeio/policies/source/sections/22-key_definitions.md

 * *Intrusion Detection System (IDS)*: A software tool use to automatically detect and notify in the event of possible unauthorized network and/or system access.

 * *IDS Service*: An Intrusion Detection Service for providing IDS notification to customers in the case of suspicious activity.
-Offered with all Datica Add-ons and as an option for Platform Customers.

 * *Law Enforcement Official*: Any officer or employee of an agency or authority of the United States, a State, a territory, a political subdivision of a State or territory, or an Indian tribe, who is empowered by law to investigate or conduct an official inquiry into a potential violation of law; or prosecute or otherwise conduct a criminal, civil, or administrative proceeding arising from an alleged violation of law.

 * *Logging Service*: A logging service for unifying system and application logs, encrypting them, and providing a dashboard for them.
-Offered to all Datica Platform Customers.

 * *Messaging*: API-based services to deliver and receive SMS messages.